 Lucile Packard Children's Hospital

-Packard Children’s has 817 medical staff and 2,752 employees, plus 800 volunteers.
-During the past year, the hospital cared for 6000 pediatric inpatients and 4500 obstetric patients from 38 states and 6 countries, and there were 140,000 clinic visits.
-Packard Children’s also has outreach, clinical services and satellite facilities throughout the Bay Area and beyond, including the Mobile Adolescent Health Services Program, which provides exams and free medications for homeless and uninsured youths.
+Lucile Packard Children’s Hospital, established in 1991, is one of the nation's best pediatric hospitals, devoted to the care of children and expectant mothers.
+It began as the Stanford Home for Convalescent Children in 1919.
+The 311-bed hospital has 835 medical staff and 3,037 employees and 800 volunteers.
+During the past year, the hospital cared for 8,000 pediatric inpatients and 4,500 obstetric patients.
+Packard Children’s also has outreach services and satellite facilities throughout the Bay Area, including the Mobile Adolescent Health Services Program, which provides exams and free medications for homeless and uninsured youths.

 This page was updated on October 29, 2013.

 This file last modified Tuesday, December 03, 2013.